mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 UNLOCK
 The Unlock power uses the subconscious of the target as the weapon.
-The psion unlocks those parts of the brain where nightmares, fears and dark secrets are stored, filling the target’s psyche with
+The psion unlocks those parts of the brain where nightmares, fears and dark secrets are stored, filling the target's psyche with

 nightmarish visions, uncontrollable terror, paralysing panic attacks or deep-seated guilt.
-The target’s Int + Psi DMs act against the psion as a negative DM but if the attack is successful, the target suffers a negative DM to all skills equal to the Psi points invested in the attack, for a period determined by the Effect of the attack:
+The target's Int + Psi DMs act against the psion as a negative DM but if the attack is successful, the target suffers a negative DM to all skills equal to the Psi points invested in the attack, for a period determined by the Effect of the attack: